These days I always have travel insurance, but what has gotten used more often is travel banking insurance.

 You need more than one credit card too.
 Even if you are trying to be one of those responsible people who never buys something unless you’re paying real money for it, you still need a credit card for travel.
 Some companies won’t accept debit cards at all and if you rent a car with one, you’d had better have a few extra grand because they’ll put a hold for that much on your account.
 Also, using a debit card online is much riskier than booking with a credit card: you can be on the hook for the whole amount if there’s some kind of fraudulent charges or you don’t get what you were promised.
 You have much more recourse with a credit card.

-Naturally you want to keep as much of your money as possible and not hand it over to banks repeatedly by paying ATM fees and foreign transaction fees.
+Naturally, you want to keep as much of your money as possible and not hand it over to banks repeatedly by paying ATM fees and foreign transaction fees.
 If you get the right debit card from a brokerage company or credit union, you can avoid the fees on both ends.
 If you run any kind of online business or you’re a freelancer, you’ll also want a Paypal account because many companies pay that way and a Wise account for foreign wire transfers with low fees (formerly Transferwise).
 Here are some more details on your ideal banking choices.

 Oh, and maybe pack some pickpocket proof clothing while you’re at it.
 That’s not travel banking but it’s a travel money insurance policy to hold onto what’s valuable.